Robert Fergusson: Life

 Robert Fergusson was born in a tenement between Cap and Feather Close and Halkerstons Wynd, both small vennels north of Edinburgh's Royal Mile, demolished in 1763 to make way for what is today the hidden southern arches of the North Bridge.
-His parents, William and Elizabeth (née Forbes), were originally from Aberdeenshire, but had moved to the city two years previously and was working as a clerk in the British Linen Bank.
+His parents, William and Elizabeth (née Forbes), were originally from Aberdeenshire, but had moved to the city two years previously and William was working as a clerk in the British Linen Bank.
 Robert was the third of three surviving children by them.

 Fergusson received formal schooling at the city's High School and then the High School of Dundee.
 He attended the University of St Andrews with the assistance of a clan Fergusson bursary in September 1765.
-He was taught rhetoric by Robert Watson, professor of Logic, whose lectures covered English literature.
+He was taught rhetoric by Robert Watson, professor of logic, whose lectures covered English literature.
 He excelled at mathematics under the tuition of William Wilkie.
 In March 1768, Principal Thomas Tullideph (nicknamed "Pauly Tam") was minded to expel Fergusson due to his part in a "student riot" but was dissuaded by Prof Wilkie due to Fergusson's imminent graduation (May 1768) and because Fergusson promised to help Wilkie organise lecture notes.
 In fact, Fergusson did not graduate but this was not uncommon and bore no shame.
 He did keep his word and aided Prof Wilkie over the summer writing the poem "Eclogue" to his memory later in life.

 In late summer of 1768 Fergusson returned to Edinburgh.
 His father had died the previous year, his sister Barbara had married, and his older brother Harry had recently left Scotland, enlisting with the Royal Navy after a business failure.
 This probably left Fergusson, who had not completed his studies, to support their mother.
 Any possibility of family support from his maternal uncle, John Forbes of Round Lichnot near Auld Meldrum, ceased when his uncle permanently disowned him after a quarrel.
 Fergusson, who had rejected the church, medicine and law as career options open to him due to his university training, finally settled in Edinburgh as a copyist, the occupation of his father.